bwilkins/bwilkins.github.com/_posts/2014-04-06-vietnam-trip-day-10.md

 Going down the river we had some photo opportunities as we passed some fishermen casting out their nets, and various other river life.
 At the other end we unpacked or bikes.
 We were back in the old quarter of Hoi An,  and it was almost time for lunch.

-We all headed to Cargo, another restaurant owned by the same people as Morning Glory.
+We all headed to [Cargo]( http://www.tripadvisor.com/Restaurant_Review-g298082-d1122024-Reviews-The_Cargo_Club-Hoi_An_Quang_Nam_Province.html ) , another restaurant owned by the same people as Morning Glory.
 Here we were to order lunch for the following day,  when we would be on a day train to Nha Trang.
 The group soon dispersed,  leaving just a few of us hungry enough to stay and try the food at Cargo.

 For lunch this time, we ate western food.
 I've got to say, the Vietnamese can make a damn good cheese burger - better than any I've had in Australia so far!